sositon/Wildfire-Data-Science-Project/README.md

 - geopandas
 - shapely

-## Contribution Guidelines

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (\`git checkout -b feature-branch\`).
-3. Commit your changes (\`git commit -m 'Add new feature'\`).
-4. Push to the branch (\`git push origin feature-branch\`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 We would like to thank our instructor and classmates for their support and feedback throughout this project.
-Special thanks to Kaggle for providing the dataset.